dream-horizon-org/pulse-ios-sdk/CONTRIBUTING.md

-# Contributing
+# Contributing to Pulse iOS SDK

-We welcome your contributions to this project!
+We welcome your contributions to Pulse iOS SDK!

-Please read the [OpenTelemetry Contributor Guide][otel-contributor-guide] for general information on how to contribute including signing the Contributor License Agreement, the Code of Conduct, and Community Expectations.
+This repository is a fork of [OpenTelemetry-Swift](https://github.com/open-telemetry/opentelemetry-swift) with custom features like PulseKit.
+Contributions should align with our goals of providing a simplified, production-ready SDK for iOS applications.

 ## Before you begin

-### Specifications / Guidelines

-As with other OpenTelemetry clients, opentelemetry-swift follows the [opentelemetry-specification][otel-specification] and the [library guidelines][otel-lib-guidelines].

-### Focus on Capabilities, Not Structure Compliance

-OpenTelemetry is an evolving specification, one where the desires and use cases are clear, but the method to satisfy those uses cases are not.

-As such, Contributions should provide functionality and behavior that conforms to the specification, but the interface and structure are flexible.

-It is preferable to have contributions follow the idioms of the language rather than conform to specific API names or argument patterns in the spec.

-For a deeper discussion, see: https://github.com/open-telemetry/opentelemetry-specification/issues/165
+### Project Context

+Pulse iOS SDK is built on top of OpenTelemetry-Swift and follows the [OpenTelemetry specification][otel-specification].
+We maintain this fork to:
+- Add custom features like PulseKit
+- Provide simplified APIs for iOS developers
+- Stay in sync with upstream OpenTelemetry improvements

+### Code Style

+Contributions should:
+- Follow Swift idioms and best practices
+- Maintain compatibility with OpenTelemetry specifications
+- Focus on simplicity and ease of use for iOS developers
+- Include appropriate tests and documentation

 ## Getting started